 Distance Education Instructor Certification: Distance Education (DE) faculty must be certified to teach distance education prior to being assigned a distance education course.
 New faculty hires may be scheduled with a one semester waiver but must complete the DE Instructor Certification within their first Fall or Spring term of employment.
-Certification is granted by satisfactorily completing an online certification program approved by the Academic Senate and offered through the local POCR Senate Subcommittee.
+Certification is granted by satisfactorily completing an online certification program approved by the Academic Senate and offered through the Distance Education Senate Subcommittee; online certification DE courses include the following topics: